organicmaps/organicmaps/docs/CONTRIBUTING.md

 The simplest way to contribute is to [submit an issue](https://github.com/mapsme/omim/issues).
-Please give developers as much information as possible: OS and application versions, list of actions leading to a bug, a log file that the app produces.
+Please give developers as much information as possible: OS and application versions, list of actions leading to a bug, a log file produced by the app.

-When using an app on a device, use the built-in "Report a bug" option: it creates a new e-mail with a log file attached.
+When using the MAPS.ME app on a device, use the built-in "Report a bug" option: it creates a new e-mail with a log file attached.
 Your issue will be processed much faster if you send it to bugs@maps.me.